Trying to Conceive After 35 – What are the Risks of Birth Defects?

 Age and Fertility

-The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant women older than 35 should be offered prenatal testing to diagnose or rule out Down syndrome and other chromosomal abnormalities.
-About 95 percent of women who undergo prenatal testing receive do not have babies with one of these disorders and if prenatal testing rules out chromosomal defects and the mother is healthy, the baby probably is at no greater risk of birth defects than if the mother were in her 20s.
+It is therefore recommended, by the American College of Obstetricians and Gynecologists (ACOG), that pregnant women who are older than 35 years should have prenatal testing to diagnose or rule out any chromosomal abnormalities.
+Approximately 95 percent of women who do have prenatal testing done, will find that their babies are perfectly normal.
+If the prenatal tests show no chromosomal defects, and the mother is otherwise quite healthy, then the likelihood of the baby being born with any birth defects at age 35, is not any worse than if the mother was in her 20s.

 Non-chromosomal Birth Defects

-- Take a prenatal vitamin containing 400 micrograms of folic acid daily before you become pregnant and through the first month of pregnancy to help prevent neural tube defects.
+Begin taking a daily prenatal supplement that contains at least 400 micrograms of folic acid at least three months before you start trying.
+Continue to take it through the first month of pregnancy to help prevent neural tube defects.